Requiem (Verdi): Female voices

 When the Requiem was composed, female singers were not permitted to perform in Catholic Church rituals (such as a requiem mass).
 However, from the beginning Verdi intended to use female singers in the work.
 In his open letter proposing the Requiem project (when it was still conceived as a multi-author Requiem for Rossini), Verdi wrote: "If I were in the good graces of the Holy Father—Pope Pius IX—I would beg him to permit—if only for this one time—that women take part in the performance of this music; but since I am not, it will fall to someone else better suited to obtain this decree."
-In the event, when Verdi composed the Requiem alone, two of the four soloists were sopranos, and the chorus included female voices.
+In Verdi's Requiem, two of the four soloists were women, and the chorus included female voices.
 This may have slowed the work's acceptance in Italy.